-- Contact angling clubs, attend club meetings, find anglers in situ, gather contacts, encourage anglers to "register as a stakeholder" on website. - Officers to assist- enforcement team have most contact with sea anglers. - Send out information in the form of emails/ newsletter/website updates/twitter posts/Facebook page/information leaflet/signage/ MCRS cards. - Need to make sure the message that the IFCA is not just about enforcement, but management and conservation too.
+- Contact angling clubs, attend club meetings, find anglers in situ, gather contacts, encourage anglers to "register as a stakeholder" on website. - Enforcement team have most contact with sea anglers during routine patrols.
+IFCO assistance will broaden the range of anglers reached. - Send out information in the form of emails, newsletters, website updates, social media posts, information leaflets, signage, and MCRS cards. - The IFCA is not just an enforcement body.
+The message needs to be spread that IFCA is conservation and management also.